 Prior to Vista Ridge UMC, Clay served four years as the Associate Pastor of Serving Ministries at Trietsch Memorial UMC in Flower Mound.
 During this time, he helped the church move to a model of mission that empowers each person to find their spot serving in the community and world.
 Clay also helped connect the church with a mentoring program that partners church members with a local elementary school.
 He has witnessed these relationships producing fruit for the school, the children, the church, and the mentors.

-Before serving at Trietsch, Clay served two years as a church start pastor for Christ UMC Princeton, a plant of Christ UMC Plano.
+Clay also served two years as a church start pastor for Christ UMC Princeton, a plant of Christ UMC Plano.
 He did his internship at FUMC Allen.
 While in seminary, Clay was part of a new monastic community and participated in inner city youth ministry while developing a rhythm of prayer and focusing on community development and neighboring.
 Clay began his ministry as a youth director at A&M UMC in College Station.
 Clay is a graduate of Texas A&M University with a BA in Communication and a minor in Business.
-He received his Master of Divinity from Perkins School of Theology at SMU in 2013.
+He received his Master of Divinity from Perkins School of Theology at Southern Methodist University in 2013.
 He was commissioned as a Provisional Elder in 2013 and was ordained as an Elder in 2016.
 He currently serves on the North Central District Committee on Ordained Ministry.

-Clay and his wife Errinne both grew up in Coppell, TX, were high school sweethearts, and have been married for 10 years.
-They have two small children, seven and six years old and a Labradoodle named Amani (Swahili for peace).
-Clay likes outdoor activities such as hiking mountains, camping, cooking, traveling, family bike rides, and spending time going on adventures with his family.
+Clay and his wife, Errinne, grew up in Coppell, were high school sweethearts, and have been married since 2008.
+They have two young children, and a labradoodle named Amani (Swahili for peace).
+Clay likes outdoor activities such as hiking mountains, camping, cooking, traveling, bike rides, and spending time going on adventures with his family.